runsascoded/bash-markdown-fence/README.md

   ```
   ````

-and running `mdcmd -i README.md` again will rewrite the same content.
+and running `mdcmd` again will rewrite the same content.

 Note: `bmdf` (alias for `bmd -f`) is used because it wraps the output of whatever it's passed in a "Bash fence" block.
 You don't have to use it, but most commands will fail to output a Markdown "fence" block, and subsequent `mdcmd` invocations will fail to parse them.